szczurek-lab/seqme/README.md

 ]

 df = sm.compute_metrics(sequences, metrics)
-sm.show_table(df)
+sm.show_table(df) # Note: Gets only displayed in a notebook.
 ```

-See the [docs](https://seqme.readthedocs.io/en/latest/tutorials/index.html) for more tutorials and examples.
+Read the [docs](https://seqme.readthedocs.io/en/latest/tutorials/index.html) for more tutorials and examples.

 ## Citation